 The Duke and Duchess of Cambridge (Will and Kate, for those of you one first name terms!) have recently welcomed another bundle of joy, choosing the beautiful name, Charlotte.
 Prince George has been promoted to big brother, and a proud one he’ll be at that!

-One thing that’s certain is that whenever the Royals select baby names, it's likely to enjoy a surge in popularity over the coming months and years.
+One thing that’s certain is that whenever the Royals select baby names, it’s likely to enjoy a surge in popularity over the coming months and years.
 The naming of Prince George saw the name George jump into a top 10 position, as parents chose this name for their own little Princes.
-Charlotte is already a popular name, and never strays too far from the top names lists, but it is expected to jump even higher now thanks to the new Princess.
+Charlotte is already a popular name, and never strays too far from the lists of the top names, but it is expected to jump even higher now thanks to the new Princess.

 12 Royal Baby Names

 Here are 12 names that we think are fit for your little prince or princess: